Salvation Army expands program for pregnant and parenting teens in Boise

 When the number is broken down by race and ethnicity, Black teen mothers are most likely to have a high school degree (62 percent), followed by white teens (53 percent) and then Latinx (47 percent).

-Nicolas Copeland, who works as a tutor for the Booth School’s hybrid program said the biggest difference in a pregnant or parenting teen’s success is having flexibility.
+Nicolas Copeland, who works as a tutor for The Booth Young Parent Program said the biggest difference in a pregnant or parenting teen’s success is having flexibility.